vladodyanov/the_speach_therapy_center/README.md

 ## Features
-- Functionality without login credentials : information about the center, contact form and location information, gallery.
+- Functionality without login credentials:
+  - information about the center;
+  - contact form and location information;
+  - gallery.
 - Functionality with login credentials:
-     - for patients - Patients can make appointments and update them.
-After each session they can fill patient diary with build in questionnaire and monitor their progress.
-Patient appointments are visible in the User diary section via dropbowns (24h before the appointemnt patient can upate or delete the appointment).
+     - for patients - Patients can update the profile information.
+They also can create, update, delete appointments (24h before the appointemnt patient can upate or delete the appointment).
+After each session they can fill or update patient diary with build in questionnaire and monitor their progress.
+Patient appointments are visible in the User diary section via dropbowns.
-     - for staff - Terapists can create, update, delete treatment plans,  view appointments and patient profiles in the app.
+     - for staff - Terapist can create, update, delete treatment plans,  view patient appointments and  profiles in the app.

 ## Screenshots
 <img align="center" width=480px  alt="home page view" src="https://github.com/vladodyanov/the_speach_therapy_center/blob/main/the_speach_therapy_center/staticfiles/img/screenshots/Screenshot1.jpg" />